dolaameng/Udacity-SDC_Behavior-Cloning/README.md

 ### Model Architecture
 The final model I used in the submission is a [pretrained VGG16 model](https://github.com/fchollet/keras/blob/master/keras/applications/vgg16.py) with the following modifications:
-- I use the bottleneck features up to `block5_conv3`, freeze the training of all layers except the last two, namely `block5_conv2` and `block5_conv3`.
+- I use the bottleneck features up to `block5_conv3`, freezing the training of all layers except the last two, namely `block5_conv2` and `block5_conv3`.
 - An `AveragePooling2D` layer is used after `block5_conv3`, to further downscale the images.
-- A `BatchNormalization` layer is used to speed up the training convergence - the pretrained VGG16 model has a input value range roughly from -128 to 128, which may make the training of top dense layers a little slower.
+- A `BatchNormalization` layer is used to speed up the training convergence - the pretrained VGG16 model has an input value range roughly from -128 to 128, which may make the training of top dense layers a little slower with default initialization.
 - Two `Droputout` layers are used before and after the `BatchNormalization` layer - I am not really sure whether it is equivalent to using a single dropout because it will influence the outputs of BatchNormalization.
-- Then a `Flatten` layer is used, followed by 3 `Dense` layers, each has output of 4096, 2048, 2048.
-Each dense layer has a `l2` regularizer - based on the idea that similar image inputs should generate smooth steering changes, so the model weights should not be too large.
+- Then a `Flatten` layer is used, followed by 3 `Dense` layers, each has an output size of 4096, 2048, 2048.
+Each dense layer is trained with a `l2` regularizer - based on the assumption that similar image inputs should generate smooth steering changes, so the model weights should not be too large.
 The first two dense layers are also followed by dropout layers to further regularize the model.
-- I also used the [`elu`](https://arxiv.org/abs/1511.07289) for the dense layers for faster training convergence.
+- I also used the [`elu`](https://arxiv.org/abs/1511.07289) for the dense layers for faster training convergence based on some literature study.
-- The top layer is output layer with one neuron  and a linear activation.
+- The top output layer is a single neuron with a `linear` activation.
+I have also tried other activations such as `tanh`, `sigmoidal` and found the `linear` activation works just well in predicting steerings in [-1, 1] range.

 With the model above, I also found the following processing steps useful in generating good results.
-- Scaling the images to square.
-The VGG16 model was trained on images of size (224 x 224 x 3), so I found it works better with images of equal width and height.
-I was progressively downsizing the image sizes until a signifcant performance loss was observed.
-That gave me an estimate of optimal image size (80 x 80 x 3).
+- Scaling the images to squares.
+The VGG16 model was trained on images size (224 x 224 x 3), so I found it works better with images of equal width and height.
+I was gradually downsizing the image sizes until a signifcant performance loss was observed.
+That gave me an estimate of optimal image size (80 x 80 x 3) for model input.
-- I was using the standard preprocessing for the pretrained VGG from `Keras`, including subtraction of means and change of color channels.
+- I was using the standard preprocessing for the pretrained VGG from `Keras`, including subtraction of means in BGR channels.
-- I have experimented with how the pretrained layers should be *fine-tunned*.
-I found the bottleneck features without any fine-tunning works well with data of medium size (e.g., before mirroring the images), and bigger dataset provides the luxury of fine-tunning the last two layers `block5_conv2` and `block5_conv3`.
-Making more layers trainable doesn't gain much performance given the current dataset.
+- I have experimented with how the pretrained layers of VGG16 should be *fine-tunned*.
+I found that the bottleneck features without any fine-tunning works well with data of medium size (e.g., before mirroring the images and doubling the size), and bigger dataset provides the luxury of fine-tunning the last two layers `block5_conv2` and `block5_conv3`.
+Making more layers trainable doesn't gain much more performances given the current dataset.

 ### Training
+The model was trained on a GPU GTX 980M for 6 epochs within an hour.
+Both the training and validation loss were still decreasing at the last epoch.
+However, I chose to stop the training at this stage for two main reasons:
+- The model trained after 6 epochs is already able to self-drive on both tracks in most of my expriements.
+- More training could further improve the "cloning accuracy" of the model of my driving behaviors.
+However, as mentioned above, this might be another type of "overfitting" for a self-driving model, due to the noise in the training data.

+## TODO

 image processing
 avoid overfitting - how to tell, curve, rare scenes.
 Parameter tuning